By Hidden Beaches specialist Ludo

 As you fly into St Vincent and the Grenadines, the surrounding turquoise water is so clear you can see the reefs below.

 Of the 32 islands, most remain deserted while the rest retain a sleepy air with their laid-back bars and local markets.
-I’d say the second largest island, Bequia, encapsulates this feel best, and you can tour around in an open-back taxi.
-On a Friday afternoon, locals still practise the art of ‘liming’ — finishing work early to relax with friends around a barbecue.
+I’d say the second-largest island, Bequia, encapsulates this feel best, and you can tour around in an open-back taxi.
+On a Friday afternoon, locals still enjoy the art of ‘liming’ — finishing work early to relax with friends around a barbecue.

-You can take a ferry to the main island of St Vincent to see the fresh produce market and, wherever you stay, you’ll be able to hire a boat or join a small tour to see some of the most remote islands that hide rugged coves and untouched beaches.
+You can take a ferry to the main island of St Vincent to visit the fresh produce market and, wherever you stay, you’ll be able to hire a boat or join a small tour to see some of the most remote islands, which hide rugged coves and untouched beaches.

 Tobago Cays, a marine park of five uninhabited islands, is enclosed by a huge horseshoe reef.
 Visiting on a yacht from Bequia, I swam alongside leatherback turtles and shoals of tropical fish.